- Shed Toxins with Hot Water: The Best Digestive Medicine

-The practicum sold out and had a waiting list, so I loved seeing the enthusiasm for this topic…something I feel very passionate about and loved sharing new mindsets and specific strategies with those in attendance.
+The practicum sold out and had a waiting list, so I loved seeing the enthusiasm for the topic of professional Ayurveda practice…something I feel very passionate about and loved sharing new mindsets and specific strategies with those in attendance.

 Out of the 45 people in the room, almost all of them established Ayurveda practitioners, 2 were men and 43 of them were women.
 Now, these numbers aren’t unusual and in fact over the 16+ years I’ve been in the field men:women ratios like this have been the norm.

 So, I have a couple of questions I’d like to hear your thoughts on: